jedcn/reveal-ck/doc/custom_templates.md

 ### Getting Started

-To author your own templates, create your own `templates/` directory underneath your main slide file.
-Next, add a new template in that directory.
-For example, if you want to create a template for a youtube slide in Slim, the template might look like this:
+To author your own templates, create your own `templates/` directory underneath your `slides.rb`.
+Next, create a new file in that `template/` directory.
+For example, if you want to create a template for a youtube slide in Slim, you might create a file named `youtube.slim` with the following content:

 ```slim
 section